folio-org/folio-org.github.io/guidelines/which-forum.md

 - Real-time chat and messaging.

+- Use some identifying avatar or photo, indicate your timezone, and enhance your profile notes.
+  In such a busy project this assists knowing a little about each other and enables the chat to be more easily followed.

 - Summarize topics out to other forums for better visibility.
   Remember that Slack is a secondary channel: significant ideas and decisions must be recorded elsewhere (Discuss, Wiki, Issues or GitHub)